chenyinshanyi/pyohio_reticulate_rpy2/proposal/README.md

 _May 2019_

 ### Brief Description:
-Python or R?
 Python and R are two of the most popular languages used for data analysis.
-These languages are often pitted against each other.
-They each have their unique advantages, and it's now easier than ever to use them together.
+They are often pitted against each other, forcing users to pick just one.
+Each has unique advantages, and it's now easier than ever to use them in the same project.
 Python or R?
 Why not both?

 ---
 ### Detailed Abstract & Outline: